AmmarSahyoun/ETL_batch_processing/README.md

 ## Business goals:

-> #### The main goal here is to bring in new customers and increase a company’s customer base.
+> ` The main goal here is to bring in new customers and increase a company’s customer base.`

-> #### Create loyalty programs that will make customers stay longer and even refer family and friends.
+> ` Create loyalty programs that will make customers stay longer and even refer family and friends.`

 ## Project Structure
 ```
-ETL-challenge/
-├── docker-compose.yml
+ETL-batch_processing/
+│
-└── python/
+├── python/
-    ├── Dockerfile
+│   ├── __init__.py
-    ├── main.py
+│   ├── main.py
+│   ├── requirements.txt
-    ├── appMarketing.xlsx
+│   ├── appMarketing.xlsx
-    └── requirements.txt
+│   └── Dockerfile
+│
-└── mysql/
+├── mysql/
-    ├── Dockerfile
+│   ├── Dockerfile
-    └── marketing_db.sql
+│   └── marketing_db.sql
+│
+├── tests/
+│   └── test_etl.py
+│
+└── docker-compose.yml
 ```

 #### The processing application basically fetches the data and calculate two metrics: